saucelabs/sauce-docs/docs/testrunner-toolkit/saucectl.md

 ### `--fail-fast`
 <p><small>| OPTIONAL | BOOLEAN | <span className="sauceDBlue">Sauce Cloud only</span> |</small></p>

 Stops suites after the first failure.
-This will not interrupt suites that have been already started.
+This will not interrupt suites that have been started already.
+This flag does not require a value; including it inline sets it to `true`.

 ```bash
 saucectl run --fail-fast ...